Contrasting Silverback Therapeutics (NASDAQ:SBTX) & Sigilon Therapeutics (NASDAQ:SGTX)

 Insider & Institutional Ownership

-60.8% of Sigilon Therapeutics shares are held by institutional investors.
-Comparatively, 79.9% of Silverback Therapeutics shares are held by institutional investors.
-10.9% of Sigilon Therapeutics shares are held by insiders.
-Comparatively, 40.1% of Silverback Therapeutics shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+79.9% of Silverback Therapeutics shares are held by institutional investors.
+Comparatively, 60.8% of Sigilon Therapeutics shares are held by institutional investors.
+40.1% of Silverback Therapeutics shares are held by insiders.
+Comparatively, 10.9% of Sigilon Therapeutics shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Profitability

-This table compares Sigilon Therapeutics and Silverback Therapeutics’ net margins, return on equity and return on assets.
+This table compares Silverback Therapeutics and Sigilon Therapeutics’ net margins, return on equity and return on assets.

 |Net Margins